bvkrauth/bvkrauth.github.io/_publications/esd.md

 ---
-title: "English as a Second Dialect Policy and Achievement of Aboriginal Students in British Columbia"
+title: "English as a Second Dialect policy and achievement of Aboriginal students in British Columbia"
 collection: publications
 permalink: /publication/esd
 excerpt: "Since the 1980s, the BC Ministry of Education has offered funding to support the language